 This is an introductory seminar designed to acquaint students with the Florida Educator Accomplished Practices and the assessment process.
 Students are exposed to the theory and practice of standards-based professional portfolios.
 Key elements of the portfolio process include organization, selecting evidences, connecting evidences to standards, rubrics, and reflective practice and writing.
 This is a CR/NC course.
+Fall course only.

-497 Pre-Internship (6)
+497 Pre-Internship (3)

 This is the first of two advanced level school based clinical experiences in the senior year of study and provides the student with two days per week of fulltime school site experiences under the supervision of a certified teacher.
 The pre-Intern will be required to apply the knowledge acquired during their coursework in education as well as specific content related to the reading endorsement competencies and the student's minor area of study.
-2.5 overall GPA, passed all sections of the General Knowledge Examinations, have taken the Professional Education and Subject Area Examination and received credit in EDU 496 Accomplished Practices Seminar, completed all required coursework except those identified as co-requisites.
-Co-requisites: EDU 451, EDU 401 and EDU 598.
+2.5 overall GPA, passed all sections of the General Knowledge Examinations, have passed the Professional Education and Subject Area Examination and received credit in EDU 496 Accomplished Practices Seminar, completed all required coursework except those identified as corequisites.
+Co-requisites: EDU 451, EDU 401, EDU 466, and EDU 498/598.
 This is a CR/NC course.
+Fall course only.

-499 Internship for Traditional programs (12)
+499 Internship (12)

 Provides the intern with a full semester of full-time school site teaching experience under the supervision of a certified teacher and University supervisor.
 The intern will be required to synthesize and apply theories acquired in coursework to realistic classroom situations, demonstrate the 12 Accomplished Practices, and integrate program related curricular outcomes.
-Pre-requisites: Apply to Internship, be fully admitted to an undergraduate program/major in the Adrian Dominican School of Education, 2.5 overall GPA, passed all sections of the basic skills test (CLAST, Praxis 1 or General Knowledge examinations), have taken the Professional Education and Subject Area Examinations, completed all professional education courses with a grade of C or better (Students may apply for Internship with one professional education course remaining in their program/major.), must have completed at least 30 semester hours of coursework at Barry University, received credit in EDU 496 Accomplished Practices Seminar, and demonstrated "fulfilled" on at least six (6) of the Florida Educator Accomplished Practices to apply for Internship and nine (9) fulfilled to begin Internship.
+Pre-requisites: Apply to Internship, be fully admitted to an undergraduate program/major in the Adrian Dominican School of Education, 2.5 overall GPA, passed all sections of the basic skills test (CLAST, Praxis 1 or General Knowledge examinations), have taken the Professional Education and Subject Area Examinations, completed all professional education courses with a grade of C or better (Students may apply for Internship with one professional education course remaining in their program/ major.), must have completed at least 30 semester hours of coursework at Barry University, received credit in EDU 496 Accomplished Practices Seminar, and demonstrated "fulfilled" on at least six (6) of the Florida Educator Accomplished Practices to apply for Internship and nine (9) fulfilled to begin Internship.
 NOTE: This is a CR/NC course.
+This course may only be taken by students who completed their coursework prior to 2011 and only need to complete Internship to earn their degree.